wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/users.rst

    HTTP/1.1 404 Not Found

+.. _associate_line_to_user:

 Associate Line to User
 ----------------------

-.. warning:: Deleting a user from the Web interface will always remove his associated line, main
+.. warning:: Deleting a user from the Web interface will always remove his associated lines, whether he be a main
              user or not.
+As a result, any other user associated to the given line will also have his line deleted.

 ::